 By the end of the day today, 22 men and women who fought for this nation’s freedom will take their own life.

-[Note - This is a 3 part series on veteran suicide rates inspired by the growing number of articles regarding this tragedy.
+[Note - This post is a result of the growing number of articles regarding the rising trend in veteran suicide rates.
 As a veteran, this concerns me deeply and I decided to offer my insight on the subject in order to reverse this trend.
 Whether or not you are a veteran or have a veteran in the family, this article will shed light on trauma and finding growth through it.
 We all go through some degree of struggle and adversity and although the focus of this article will be toward veterans, I invite you to apply the same principles behind it in your own life]

 In late June, US army veteran of the war in Iraq, Daniel Somers took his own life.
 His heart wrenching suicide note went viral across the Internet.
 Devastated by the impact of his last words, readers across the nation spread the note around with the noble intention of preventing similar tragedies within the veteran community.